rit-spex/rovers-teensy4.1/README.md

-# rover-teensy4.1
+# Subsystem Code

-This contains the teensy code for the Spex rover 2025
+This repo hosts all projects we use for our subsystems.
+Each subsystem has their own project because each subsystem is on their own teensy.